haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 | Final project | 15% |

-The standard grading scale for our SLP and AuD programs will be used in this course. <br>
+The following grading scale will be used in this course. <br>
 A+: 98 - 100 <br>
 A : 94 - 97 <br>
 A-: 90 - 93 <br>